rails/rails/guides/source/active_job_basics.md

   queue_as :default

   before_enqueue do |job|
-    # do something with the job instance
+    # Do something with the job instance
   end

   around_perform do |job, block|
-    # do something before perform
+    # Do something before perform
     block.call
-    # do something after perform
+    # Do something after perform
   end

   def perform